Deputies Investigating Double Homicide in Irmo

-Richland County, SC (WLTX) -- The Richland County Sheriff's Department said two people are dead and a third in serious condition following a double homicide Sunday night.
+Richland County, SC (WLTX) -- The Richland County Sheriff's Department said two people are dead and a third in serious condition following a shooting Sunday night.

 The department tweeted Sunday evening that Deputies were called to the 100-block of Sutton Way near Irmo for a shots fired call around 8:40 p.m.